ThisUsedToBeAnEmail/DBIx-Class-ResultSet-Role-PgFulltext/README.md

 # SYNOPSIS

-specify which columns in your result class you would like to fulltext search.
+Specify which columns in your result class.

     package MyApp::Schema::Result::Test;